rimutaka/hugo-serif-theme/content/employers/index.md

 type: page
 ---

-# Find software developers with the right skills and potential
+# Find software developers with the right skills and capabilities

-All the data in the directory is based on analysis of developer repositories from their open-source and proprietary projects.
+#### We put developer skills, coding style and learning rate ahead of their ability to write a sleek resume.

+---

+Unlike resumes with unreliable self-assessments, StackMuncher directory is based on the actual code written by the developers.
+Our open-source app analyses every line of their code to extract useful metrics you can search for.

+Shortlist the developers you think are a good match and we'll send them a link to your job ad or you can approach them directly.